 This award is for an individual who is a sponsor of diversity and equality at an organizational level.
 The award recipient promotes systemic change within their organization, field or industry and leverages gender diversity to help advance their business strategy.
-Nominees of all gender are accepted for this award.Download the Nomination Form
+Nominees from anywhere on or outside the gender spectrum are accepted for this award.Download the Nomination Form

 L. Scott Thomson